Vegetable Tanned Leather – Process and Benefits

 All in all, the main benefits of vegetable tanned leather are:

-• A longer life: Leather brief cases and handbags are often so long lasting and loved that they pass from generation to generation.
+• A longer life: Leather briefcases and handbags are often so long-lasting and so loved that they pass from generation to generation.

-• That it is more eco-friendly than its siblings – Synthetic Faux Leather and Chrome Tanned Leather.
+• More eco-friendly: Vegetable tanned leather is more eco-friendly than its siblings – Synthetic Faux Leather and Chrome Tanned Leather.

-• The process is traditional and safer for those tanning the Leathers.
+• Safety: The process is traditional and safer for those tanning the leathers.

 Find our best vegetable tanned leather product: backpack, wallet, messenger bag.